cobbler/cobbler.github.io/manuals/2.8.0/3/1/3_-_Systems.md

 layout: manpage
 title: Systems
 meta: 2.8.0
+nav: 3 - Systems
+navversion: nav28
 ---

 System records map a piece of hardware (or a virtual machine) with the cobbler profile to be assigned to run on it.
 This may be thought of as chosing a role for a specific system.

 The system commmand has the following sub-commands: